kkpan11/apple-llvm-project/llvm/docs/TypeMetadata.rst

 calls sites can be correlated with the vtables which they might load from.
 Other parts of the vtable (RTTI, offset-to-top, ...) can still be accessed with normal loads.

+Additionally, a vtable can have a ``!vtable_strict_types`` metadata attached, which if present imposes a stricter rule on the vtable: All virtual function pointers in the vtable must have a matching ``!type`` attachment (where the offset in the attachment matches the virtual function).
+Function pointers without a ``!type`` attachment are not participating in removal of unused function pointers.
+All virtual call sites that perform loads into such a vtable must use a zero offset in the `llvm.type.checked.load` intrinsic call.